AdelaideSky/GoXlr-Macos/README.md

 - Synchronise sliders and pickers with the actual physical configuration of the GoXlr (it’s actually not the REAL data but quite)
 - Add chat mic / broadcast mix support (all mic system in general)
-- Add other features of the GoXlr (profiles, colours, micro, routing…)
+- Add other features of the GoXlr (lightning, samples, micros, fx…)
 - Many more...